-We respect our legal obligation to keep health information that might identify you privately.
-We are obligated by law to provide you with notice of our privacy practices.
+We respect our legal obligation to keep health information that might identify you private.
+We are obligated by law to provide you with notice of our privacy practices and abide by the policies in it.
 This notice describes how we protect your health information and what rights you have regarding it.

 The most common reasons we would use or disclose your health information is for treatment, payment, or business operations.
 We routinely use and disclose your medical information within the office on a daily basis.
 We do not need specific permission to use or disclose your medical information in the following matters, although you have the right to request that we do not.

 Examples of how we might use or disclose health information for treatment purposes might include:

 - Setting up or changing appointments including leaving messages containing no information about your personal health information with those at your home or office who may answer the phone or leaving messages on answering machines, voice mails, text or email;